 Music therapy encourages birthing persons and partners to use their voices, practice intentional breathing through music listening, create playlists to support relaxation prior to and during labor and delivery, songwriting to support prenatal bonding and various other specific music therapy interventions.

-Learn more about additional support services available to families in the CFDT and SDU.
+Learn more about creative arts therapies as well as additional support services available to families in the CFDT and SDU.